leonardssh/vscord/README.md

 ![a4](https://i.imgur.com/qMzox38.gif)

-**Much of the code in this repository is based on [iCrawl/discord-vscode](https://github.com/iCrawl/discord-vscode) & [Satoqz/vscode-discord](https://github.com/Satoqz/vscode-discord).
-This extension would not exist without them.**

 ## 👨‍💻 Contributing

 To contribute to this repository, feel free to create a new fork of the repository and submit a pull request.